about Your Inspector & Fees

 Last, Please be aware that building codes frequently change as new systems and safety concerns are discovered within the industry.
 As a result, older homes are not always going to have the same safety features as newer homes.
 In this regard, the recommendations we make are in reference to typical updates for new safety concerns.

-Based on this experience, each home inspection also tells a story.
+Based on my experience, each home inspection also tells a story.
 I have created a custom reporting method that assists you by giving you power of negotiation. typically range from 15 to 30 pages.
 You will find a clickable table of contents and photo details that follow a narrative, with ease, on your computer, phone or tablet.
 As the report outlines each function of the home, you will not find yourself struggling to navigate back and forth throughout the document trying to find a category of desired information.
 Also, my report includes a one-page summary of the inspection site and a checklist separating major issues (Safety Hazards) from minor issues or maintenance (General Upkeep) .
 This type of inspection sometimes called comprehensive remains general in nature and is the first step towards your safety.
 Furthermore, our comprehensive inspection report is also considered a guide for which specialized professionals you may want to hire for further investigation.

 A Comprehensive Home Inspection is a non-invasive, visual examination of the accessible areas of a residential property (as delineated in our Standards Of Practice document on the tab labeled with the same heading), performed for a fee, which is designed to identify defects within specific systems and components defined by these Standards that are both observed and deemed material by the inspector.
 The Comprehensive Home Inspection is based on the observations made on the date of the inspection, and not a prediction of future conditions.
 The Comprehensive Home Inspection may not reveal every issue that exists or ever could exist, but only those material defects observed on the date of the inspection.